PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/preregistration.md

 ## What is a preregistration?

-Preregistration is the practice of registering the hypotheses, methods, and/or analyses of a scientific study before it is conducted.
+Preregistration is the practice of registering the hypotheses, methods, and/or analyses of a scientific study before it is conducted and involves creating a time-stamped record of the study and analysis plan.
 So when you preregister your research, you're simply specifying your research plan in advance of your study and submitting it to a registry (OSF/As.predicted).

 <details markdown="block">
 <summary>More</summary>